 Clinicians at the Central Coordinating Office are responsible for expedited review of reports of SSARs received.
 Additional information (including the reason for considering it both serious and related, and relevant medical and medication history) will be sought.

-The focus of SUSAR reporting will be on those events that, based on a single case, are highly likely to be related to the study medication.
+The focus of Suspected Unexpected Serious Adverse Reaction (SUSAR) reporting will be on those events that, based on a single case, are highly likely to be related to the study medication.
 To this end, anticipated events that are either efficacy endpoints, consequences of the underlying disease, or common in the study population will be exempted from expedited reporting.
 Thus the following events will be exempted from expedited reporting:

 Events which are the consequence of COVID-19; and